djalbat/the-occam-user-manual/understanding-grammars.md

 ## Tokenising content with lexers

-There are several lexers to be found in the Occam grammars package.[^2] In reality these are all the same lexer but configured slightly differently.
+There are several lexers to be found in the Occam grammars package.[^2] In fact these are all the same lexer but configured slightly differently.

-In essence the lexer is a state machine having two states, namely 'in comment' and 'not in comment'.
+In essence Occam's lexer is a state machine having two states, namely 'in comment' and 'not in comment'.
-Depending on these states it uses a different sequence of both in-b⨶and optionally user defined rules in order to tokenise content.
+Depending on these states it uses a different sequence of both in-built and user defined rules to tokenise content.
 The order in which the rules are executed matters.
 Comments must be picked out before string literals, for example.

-In fact, it is more apt to say that there really is only one lexer, it is just that it is more handily configured at a low level when compared to the parser.
-To be precise, a `CommonLexer` class is extended with divers static properties which essentially dictate its behaviour.
+For each of the grammars a `CommonLexer` class is extended with divers static properties which essentially define its in-built rules.
 For example, a particular lexer might pick out C-style comments as opposed to Perl-style ones, or it might not pick out comments at all.
 Simiarly it might pick out string literals or, again, it might not.

-As well as picking out verious types of token, the lexer distinguishes between two kinds of token, namely significant and non-significant.
+As well as picking out verious types of token, lexers distinguish between two kinds of token, namely significant and non-significant tokens.
 Significant tokens will be picked up by the parser further down the line whereas non-significant tokens are largely ignored.
 There are subtleties in this, however, which we will come to later on.
 One worth mentioning now however is that end of line tokens can be either significant or non-significant depending on the particular lexer's configuration.

-Thus the configuration of any lexer comprises a number of in-built properties to do with comments, literals and the like together with an optional sequence of user defined rules.
-These rules are defined by so-called lexical entries in JSON form, where are mappings of token types to the regular expression patterns that pick them out.
+Unlike a lexer's in-built rules, its user defined rules are defined by so-called lexical entries in JSON form.
+These are essentially mappings of token types to the regular expression patterns that match them.
 For example, here are the entries for the plain text lexer:

 ```